spacetelescope/astrogrism/docs/transforms.rst

 Input/Output: ``(right ascension, declination, wavelength, order)``

 The ``right ascension`` and ``declination`` are specified in degrees.
-The ``wavelength`` units depend on instrument: Micron for ACS and WFC3 UVIS, Angstrom for WFC3 UVIS.
+The ``wavelength`` units depend on instrument: Micron for ACS and WFC3 IR, Angstrom for WFC3 UVIS.
 The dispersion ``order`` is a unitless integer.

 Direct Detector